SolidLabResearch/WhatsInAPod/content/2_problem_statement.md

 ### Application interoperability in the document-centric ecosystem
 <!-- Interoperability problems -->
-With the current Solid ecosystem delivering the specifications as is, based on an interpretation of the Solid vision as an document-centric ecosystem, developers are left with many degrees of freedom in their interpretation of the ecosystem, and how data should be stored in the document structure of the Solid pods.
+With the current Solid ecosystem delivering the specifications as is, developers are left with many degrees of freedom in their interpretation of the ecosystem and how they can support it in their applications.
-To develop an ecosystem on these specifications that is centered around the concepts of interoperability and user control, applications are forced to integrate the concepts of the Solid vision using the available specifications in a way that they assume will conform to these requirements, where local solutions and optimizations lead to assumptions that are not necessarily shared by the rest of the ecosystem.
+Where concepts of interoperability and user control are central in the Solid vision, in their implementation in the current specifications they are very dependent on how applications decide to integrate them.
+Where the LDP interface of a Solid pod enables some forms of interoperability, it also allows the application to use the Solid pod as a remote document management system.
+Similarly, the authorization interfaces enable users to manage the permissions of the documents on their Solid pod, they are limited by how applications decide to structure their data as documents on the user pod.

 <!-- This proposes Solid as a document-centric ecosystem. -->
-In a practical example of this concept, we take two applications in this ecosystem that work with the same type of data, such as contact information, and both write this data to the Solid pod.
+In a practical example, we examine two applications that manage contact information, and write their data to the user Solid pod.
 <!-- hierarchy mismatch -->
 Both applications may make totally different assumptions of how they structure their contact data in documents, and where they store these documents in the pod document hierarchy.